wicid-ai/wicid_firmware/docs/BUILD_PROCESS.md

 The build tool maintains this automatically - you don't edit it manually.

+**Key features:**
+- `production` and `development` contain the current releases for each channel
+- `archive` contains historical releases, sorted newest-to-oldest
+- When a new release is created, the previous release of that type is automatically moved to `archive`
+- `minimum_prior_version` (optional) specifies the minimum version a device must be running to upgrade
+- Old clients ignore the `archive` key, maintaining backward compatibility

 **Critical**: The `sha256` field contains the SHA-256 checksum of the ZIP file, calculated during the build process.
 Devices verify this checksum after download to ensure integrity and prevent installation of corrupted or tampered updates.

 **Build Process**: `releases.json` is now a generated artifact (not checked into git).
 The builder calculates the checksum from the actual ZIP file and includes it in releases.json.
 GitHub Actions syncs this generated file to wicid_web for deployment.

+### Minimum Prior Version (MPV)

+The `minimum_prior_version` field enables ordered upgrade paths, ensuring devices upgrade through specific versions in sequence.
+This is particularly valuable for IoT devices that may be offline for extended periods.

+**How it works:**

+1. When a device checks for updates, it first checks the current `production` or `development` release
+2. If the device's current version meets the `minimum_prior_version` requirement (or no MPV is set), it can upgrade directly
+3. If the device's version is too old, it searches the `archive` for the newest eligible release
+4. The device upgrades to that intermediate version, then on the next check can upgrade to the current release

+**Example upgrade chain:**

+- Device at version `0.3.0`
+- Current production: `0.7.0` (requires `0.6.0`)
+- Archive contains:
+  - `0.6.0` (requires `0.5.0`) - device not eligible
+  - `0.5.0` (requires `0.4.0`) - device not eligible
+  - `0.4.0` (no requirement) - device eligible!
+- Device upgrades to `0.4.0`, then on next check upgrades to `0.5.0`, and so on

+This ensures each release only needs backward compatibility with one prior release, dramatically reducing maintenance burden.

 ## Installation on Device